naninovel/docs/docs/en/guide/compatibility.md

 ## Story Editor

 The embedded [Story Editor](/guide/editor) requires at least Windows 10 build 1809 with an x86-64 CPU, or macOS 11 (Big Sur) with an Apple Silicon (ARM64) CPU.
 Linux, as well as ARM-based Windows and x86-based Apple devices, are not supported; however, you can still use the [web version](https://naninovel.com/editor) of the Story Editor on those platforms.

+Domain reload must be disabled for Story Editor to work correctly.
+To disable it, navigate to the "Editor" tab in Unity's Project Settings and set `When Entering Play Mode` to either `Do not reload Domain or Scene` or `Reload Scene only`.